Senior Cat Care

 At seven years of age we consider our feline patients senior citizens.
 Older cats tend to be susceptible to many diseases.
 Thanks to our advancing veterinary technology, many of these diseases are easily and successfully treated if they are found early.
 Our hospital philosophy is to provide you with the best veterinary care available for your senior cat.
 We feel strongly that the preventive care plan outlined below will help us understand the status of your cat’s body as well as help him or her stay healthy for as long as possible.

-Senior Preventive Care Examination: Twice per year.
+Preventive Care Exam Twice per Year

-Annual Feline Leukemia and Feline AIDS Test
+Feline Leukemia and Feline AIDS Test

 *Due to the increasing costs of veterinary products and technology, our prices are subject to change.